Hungary

 Hungary | 0 to 1200 AD

-In the pre-Migration Period (0-895 AD), prior to the migration of Hungarian tribes, the Carpathian Basin and its surrounding regions were inhabited by various Celtic, Illyrian, and Germanic tribes, including the Pannonians and Dacians.
-The region was influenced by Roman rule, as it was part of the Roman province of Pannonia.
+Celtic tribes, such as the Scordisci, were present in the Carpathian Basin, and the region became part of the Roman Empire.
+The region was part of the Roman province of Pannonia, and Roman towns, roads, and forts were constructed.
 After the fall of the Western Roman Empire in the fifth century, various Germanic and Hunnic tribes passed through the area.

 The Hungarian tribes established a principality under the leadership of the Árpád dynasty. Árpád’s grandson, Stephen I, became the first Christian king of Hungary and was later canonized as Saint Stephen.
 He ruled between 1000-1038.
 The Kingdom of Hungary was officially founded in the year 1000 when Pope Sylvester II recognized Stephen I as the king.